Skip to main content

 Axis 0 substrate sets (5 anchor sets)

 All five sets are published under Apache 2.0.
-Provenance: chopmob-cloud (AlgoVoi) is the original author of every Axis 0 vector and the substrate-architecture skeleton; specific application-axis vector sets authored by other coalition members (andysalvo action-ref, feedoracle hybrid-PQC) are validated against this substrate as cross-validation service runs, not redefined by them.
+Provenance: chopmob-cloud (AlgoVoi) is the original author of every Axis 0 vector and the substrate-architecture skeleton; specific application-axis vector sets authored by other adopters (andysalvo action-ref, feedoracle hybrid-PQC) are validated against this substrate as cross-validation service runs, not redefined by them.

 Application axis sets (cross-validated, not AlgoVoi-authored)

-The substrate is also the empirical anchor that other coalition members’ application-axis vector sets run against.
-Validation runs AlgoVoi performed on externally-authored sets:
+The substrate is the empirical anchor that other adopter-authored application-axis vector sets run against.
+Validation runs AlgoVoi performed on third-party-authored sets:

 • Axis 3 work-binding receipts (x402#2398, authored by @andysalvo) — 9 vectors × 4 reference impls = 36/36 byte-for-byte.